fonnesbeck/git_tutorial/PITCHME.md

 # Ignoring Things

+Note:
-^ "How can I tell Git to ignore files I don't want to track?"
+ "How can I tell Git to ignore files I don't want to track?"
 objectives:
 - "Configure Git to ignore specific files."
 - "Explain why ignoring files can be useful."